Night Train Lane: Youth

 Lane was born in Austin, Texas, in April 1928.
 When he was three months old, he was abandoned by his birth parents, a prostitute and pimp.
-He was found, covered in newspapers, in a dumpster.
+He was found, covered in newspapers, in a trash bin.
 Lane later recalled, "My father was called Texas Slim.
 I never saw him—I don't know if he's the one that told my mother to throw me away.
 A pimp told my mother I had to go.
 They put me in a trash can and took off.
 Some people heard me crying.
 They thought it was a cat."

 Lane was adopted and raised by Ella Lane, who also had four other children.
 As a youth in Austin, Lane grew up poor, busing tables at local hotels and shining shoes on Congress Avenue.
 He also helped his mother with a laundry business she ran out of the home.
 Lane became known as "Cue Ball" and later recalled how he acquired the nickname: "I was in a pool hall in 12th street.
 We were playing for money, maybe a dime.
 As soon as I made the eight ball, the other guy took off running.
 He didn't want to pay.
 I grabbed that cue ball and just as he made the corner I threw it and hit him upside the head.
 The guy didn't know what had hit him."